 Want to stay in this part of the park?
 There are several options, just be sure to book well in advance (months ahead if you plan to visit in the summer).

-There is of course the historic Big Trees Lodge (formerly the Wawona Hotel) which we will discuss further later.
+There is of course the historic Wawona Lodge which we will discuss further later.
 This Victorian-era inn will appeal to those who enjoy historical hotels.

 But there are but there are others located both inside the park and outside the park near the South Entrance.
 Some places to check out include the Tenaya Lodge, Big Creek Inn B&B, and Tin Lizzie Inn.
 Campers and RVers should try the Wawona Campground.